ethaniccc/Mockingbird/README.md

     With the permission set in the config, you can use the Mockingbird screenshare command, `/mbscreenshare <player>` to screenshare a player.
 Nobody will be able to see you while you are "screensharing" somebody.
+* Alerts Command

+    With this command, you can toggle alerts.
+Just do `/mbalerts`, and if you have alerts enabled, it will disable alerts, same vice-versa.

+    When you join you will automatically have alerts enabled.
+* Debug Command

+    With this command, you can enable debug information about checks - you will need the alert permission to use this command though.

+    When you join, you will automatically have debug information off, to toggle debug information, you can use `/mbdebug` and it will enable debug if you have it off, and disable if you currently have it on.
 ## Detections
 Detections not guaranteed 100% accurate.